Skip to main content

 The emerald ash borer is an invasive, tree-killing beetle spreading quickly across the landscape and causing widespread mortality of ash trees in the United States.
 In areas where the emerald ash borer has already killed mature, native, untreated ash, some persist and remain healthy.
 These trees are dubbed “lingering ash” by the U.S. Forest Service.
 The majority of lingering ash screening and research occurs in the Midwest and Northeast, where ash mortality originated.
 Now, emerald ash borer mortality in parts of North Carolina allow researchers to identify surviving individuals.

-This project aims to identify, characterize, and propagate ash that may be resistant to the emerald ash borer in North Carolina.
-Researchers at the College of Natural Resources are capitalizing on large acreage, randomized plantings of 20-25-year-old, native seed-collected green ash to pilot geospatial detection of resistant trees and evaluate candidate trees for propagation.
-Working with geospatial data and images from Unmanned Aerial System surveys, the researchers will create a visual map of healthy, unhealthy and dead trees.
+This project aims to identify, characterize and propagate ash that may be resistant to the emerald ash borer in North Carolina.
+Researchers are capitalizing on large acreage, randomized plantings of 20-25-year-old, native seed-collected green ash to pilot geospatial detection of resistant trees and evaluate candidate trees for propagation.
+Working with geospatial data and images from Unmanned Aerial Systems (UAS) surveys, the researchers will create a visual map of healthy, unhealthy and dead trees.

 Kelly Oten (Director)